Mongols: Post-Qing era

+On 22 January 1922, Mongolia proposed to relocate the Kalmyks during the Kalmyk Famine, but Bolshevik Russia refused.
+71,000–72,000 (93,000?; around half of the population) Kalmyks died during the Russian famine of 1921–22.
 Stalin deported all Kalmyks to Siberia in 1943 and around half of the (97,000–98,000) Kalmyks deported to Siberia died before being allowed to return home in 1957.
 The government of the Soviet Union forbade teaching the Kalmyk language during the deportation.
 The Kalmyks' main purpose was to migrate to Mongolia and many Kalmyks joined the German Army.
 Marshal Khorloogiin Choibalsan attempted to migrate the deportees to Mongolia and he met with them in Siberia during his visit to Russia.
 Under the Law of the Russian Federation of April 26, 1991 "On Rehabilitation of Exiled Peoples," repressions against Kalmyks and other peoples were qualified as acts of genocide.